Northeast High School (Philadelphia): Transportation access

 Many students who live out of the immediate area get to school by one of these bus routes from across the city.
 For those students who live in areas further than a mile away from the school, SEPTA provides them with free weekly bus TransPasses.

 Teams

 Northeast High School has many sports teams, all of which are known as The Vikings.
+The school is part of the AAA Public League.